troessner/reek/docs/Command-Line-Options.md

   [2]:x has the name 'x' (UncommunicativeMethodName)
 ```

-### Enable the ultra-verbose mode
+### Enable the verbose mode

-_reek_ has a ultra-verbose mode which you might find helpful as a beginner. "ultra-verbose" just means that behind each warning a helpful link will be displayed which leads directly to the corresponding _reek_ wiki page.
+_reek_ has a verbose mode which you might find helpful as a beginner. "verbose" just means that behind each warning a helpful link will be displayed which leads directly to the corresponding _reek_ documentation page.
-This mode can be enabled via the "-U" or "--ultra-verbose" flag.
+This mode can be enabled via the "-U" or "--documentation" flag.

 So for instance, if your test file would smell of _ClassVariable_, this is what the _reek_ output would look like: